ANCPLabOldenburg/bids_manager_documentation/book/converter.md

  ## Preview
 <img src="../static/converter/5_preview.png" alt="preview" width="500px" align="center">

 The right side shows the proposed BIDS conversion; the left side shows the original sequence name.
 You can click on `Preview` to update it with the most recent modifications done.
+Sometimes the path names are too long, double click on the top banner to adjust the windows.

 There are 2 views:
 * **Text** (above): a list of generated file paths.
 * **Tree** (below): a hierarchical view organized by subjects, modalities (dwi, anat, func...) and each file with its final BIDS compliant name.